tendermint/liquidity/x/liquidity/spec/06_end_block.md

 ### Set states for each message according to the results

-After transact and refund for each message, update the state of each `{*action}MsgState` message according to the results.
+After transact and refund transactions occur for each message, update the state of each `{*action}MsgState` message according to the results.

 Even if the message is completed or expired: